fernandopalafox/fernandopalafox.github.io/content/writing/vulnerable.md

 That I'll get lost in a fractal forest of self-realization and deepening spirituality -- always healing but never healed.
 And look, honestly, this is something I occasionally still worry about.
 But, it's also become very clear that this IS who I am right now, whether I like it or not.
-My heart is spilling out a river of corny shit I want to share and I have two choices: 1) I can play an impossible game of whack-a-mole with my feelings or 2) I can let myself fall into the experience, write about it, maybe something fun will come out.
+My heart is spilling out a river of corny shit and I have two choices: 1) I can play an impossible game of whack-a-mole with my feelings or 2) I can surrender to the experience, write about it, maybe something fun will come out.

 > "Of all that is written, I love only what a man write in his own blood.
 Write in blood and you will realize that blood is spirit."
 > -- Friedrich Nietzsche, *Thus Spoke Zarathustra*